melbourne2991/mobform/README.md

 #### Validators

-Exactly what they sound like, sync or async functions for validating a field's value.
+Sync or async functions for validating a field's value.

 ### Creating a state-enabled field component